Acutilis/adapt-alt-xAPI/README.md

 **NOTE**: The ADL launch server actually signs the statements before forwarding them to the LRS.
 When testing on version 1 of Learning Locker, the statements reached the LRS.
 Using version 2 of Learning Locker I have observed that Learning Locker rejects the statements because the signature does not pass the verification phase.
 However, the signed statements are accepted by the ADL LRS server (reference implementation available at [https://lrs.adlnet.gov/](https://lrs.adlnet.gov/).
 Testing with more LRSs is needed to determine where the error is (whether in the signing code of ADL launch server, or in LL v2 signature verification).

-## Hardcoded
+### Hardcoded
 This not a launch method that you would use in real life, it is only intended for testing and development.

 With this method, you specify the user identity, the LRS endpoint, and the LRS credentials directly in the configuration of the course.
 The launch sequence will just read these values from the config, and use them.

 As mentioned, this cannot be used in real life, because you can't embed the identity of the user in the content itself.
 But this is convenient during development/testing.
 It's an easy way to ensure that you have no other problems (network, dns, etc.) reaching your LRS.

-## Spoor
+### Spoor

 This is a non-standard mechanism that allows you to do xAPI tracking in an Adapt course that was deployed as a SCORM package.
 It is just a convenienece method that will allow you to experiment with xAPI if you can't (or don't want to) use the 'tincan' launch method or any other method.

 **IMPORTANT**: Please do not misinterpret the function of this launch method.
-It will NOT magically make your Adapt course report completions and all the things you do with SCORM.
+It will NOT magically make your Adapt course report completions and transform SCORM behavior into xAPI behavior.
 SCORM is SCORM, and xAPI is another thing.
 And this extension keeps them separate.
 This launch method will be useful to you if you want to experiment with xAPI, but your LMS does not have the capability of launching xAPI content.
 Since your LMS **is able** to handle SCORM packages, you can use this 'trick method' to use SCORM packages that just happen to send xAPI statements to an LRS.
 You still need a separate LRS, and you will need to embed the LRS info (endpoint and credentials) in the configuration file of the content, which is not ideal, but hey!, this is just a trick/convenience method.

 If one thinks about xAPI in an LMS environment, the way to go is CMI5.
-For that, both the LMS and the content must conform to CMI5.
+To be able to use CMI5, both the LMS and the content must conform to the CMI5 specification.
 Unfortunately, adapt-alt-xAPI does not implement CMI5 at this point.
 So, this this artificial `spoor` launch method allows SCOs to send statements to an LRS.

 To use this, you would package your course for SCORM, using Spoor, as usual.
 The content is going to be uploaded to an LMS, and launched from the LMS.
 Once the Adapt course is launched, the `launch_spoor` function in `adapt-alt-xapi.js` will get the user id with this call: